Betty Behrens

-Catherine Betty Abigail Behrens (24 April 1904 – 3 January 1989), known as Betty Behrens and published as C. B. A. Behrens, was a British historian and academic.
+Catherine Betty Abigail Behrens (24 April 1904 – 3 January 1989), known as Betty Behrens (or Jane to friends) and published as C. B. A. Behrens, was a British historian and academic.
 Her early interests included Henry VIII, Charles II, and the early modern period of English history.
 She later focused her research on the Ancien Régime (the Kingdom of France from the Middle Ages to the French Revolution).
 She was elected a Fellow of Newnham College, Cambridge in 1935.
 She became a Fellow of Clare Hall, Cambridge after the publication of The Ancien Régime (1967).
 She "achieved an international reputation" with The Ancien Régime, with reviews describing it as "remarkable and absorbing" and "a lively, thought-provoking essay in historical revision".

 Early life and education

 Behrens was born on 24 April 1904 in London, England.
 Her father was Noel Edward Behrens (1879–1967), a Jewish civil servant and banker who had inherited a large amount of money from his father.
-Her mother Vivien Behrens (1880–1961), the daughter of Sir Cecil Coward, was reared as a Christian.
+Her mother Vivien Behrens (1880–1961), the daughter of Sir Cecil Coward, was brought up as a Christian.
 She was educated at home by a series of governesses and never attended school.
 She spoke French and English from an early age and later added German.
+According to Behrens, she had learned French so early because her mother didn't believe novels should be read before lunch, but she was prepared to make an exception for novels in French.

-In 1923, Behrens matriculated into Lady Margaret Hall, Oxford to study modern history.
-She graduated in 1926 with a first class Bachelor of Arts (BA) degree.
+In 1925, Behrens matriculated into Lady Margaret Hall, Oxford with a scholarship to study History.
+She graduated in 1927 with a first class Bachelor of Arts (BA) degree.
 In 1928 she was awarded a Commonwealth Fellowship to Radcliffe College, a women's liberal arts college that was part of Harvard University in Cambridge, Massachusetts, United States.